 Finally, God’s victory is secure.
 The Greek word nikeo means “overcome, conquer, victory” and is found 17 times in Revelation.
-It’s culminating message is found in 12:11 which says, “they (God’s children) overcame him (Satan) by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death.”
+It’s culminating message is found in 12:11 which says,

 In his introduction to the commentary on Revelation, G.K.
 Beale made a statement that summarizes Revelation better than most.
 He said, “those who read Revelation live in a worldly culture which makes sin seem normal and righteousness appear strange.
 Revelation was written because John (and the Lord) perceived a real danger that the Churches would conform to those ‘normal values’ rather than God’s transcendent truth.
 As believers are faced with the choice of lining their lives and conduct up with one perspective or the other, their eternal destiny depends on that choice.”4